dushyant89/logs-monitoring/README.md

 ## Logging

-The application during its execution logs information from logging levels ranging from `TRACE` to `ERROR` in `application.log` file in the project root
+The application during its execution logs information from logging levels ranging from `TRACE` to `ERROR` in `application.log` file in the project root.

 ## Application Design